Axway/amplify-fusion-labs/llm-guardrail-connectors/README.md

 * Click the trash can next to status and expand `chatCompleteAPIServerResponse`, then the `200` response and `body` and click the trash can next to `response` and click save
   ![image](images/lab2_step03.png)

-* Delte the map component
+* Delete the map component
   ![image](images/lab2_step04.png)

 Now let's add an OpenAI LLM Connector.